Yuguo-Wang/650-demo1/README.md

 For larger size, best fit take longer time but it is opposite for small size.
 This is because best fit usually search the whole linked list, whereas since best fit takes good use of spacem, which saves time in total, to some degree.

 In contrast, first fit saves time at a single search, however it will split the space and causes that no space could be used in the linked list at the end.
 Therefore, it will result in a situation that we have to search the whole linked list every time and then ask for allocating new space.

-For the equal size, which is explained above, it's much more easier to find the block in same blockSize.
-And that is why we find that it will take shorter time.